This image has a pink background and shows a persons head in silhouette. Pieces are missing to indicate dementia

 Keep an eye on symptoms and record them.
 Take note of any specific symptoms or changes in behaviour, memory, or cognitive abilities that you have noticed.
 This information will be helpful for medical professionals during the evaluation process.

 Be supportive and patient.
 It’s natural to feel a little nervous when seeking a diagnosis.
 Offer them emotional support, and be patient and compassionate throughout the journey.
-Understandably this may sound easier than it is in effect.
+Understandably this may sound easier than it is in reality.

-Educate Yourself
+Educate Yourself.

 It is useful to learn about dementia.
-Read about the different types, their symptoms, and the available treatment options.
+Read about different types, their symptoms, and the available treatment options.
 The more informed you are, the better you can support your loved one.

 Safety considerations.